kruser/interview-developer/javascript/README.md

 drive your application.

 Required Features:
 * The user must be able to save and view short text notes on any player.
+You may use local storage for these notes to eliminate any need for a database.

+## Delivery
-Upon completion you will deliver the following:
+Upon completion of either extercise you will deliver the following:
 * JavaScript, HTML and other resources required to run your application.
 * At least one screenshot of your application
 * An explanation of the technologies used